backdrop-contrib/views_bootstrap/views_bootstrap_demo/README.md

 Views Bootstrap Demo
 ======================

-This module provides a set of demonstrate pages for the Views Bootstrap module.
+This module provides a set of demonstration pages for the Views Bootstrap module.

 It creates some initial content nodes and sets up a sample View with displays for all supported Views Bootstrap handlers.
 You can examine how the Views are configured to see how to use each of the individual handlers.